 The pandemic is creating unique challenges for those faced with substance use and mental health disorders, including those in active recovery.
 Social isolation can heighten symptoms and cravings.
-Meanwhile connection – the antidote to isolation, the theme of King County Mental Health Month’s third week, and a cornerstone of many recovery programs – has changed in the face of social distancing.
+Meanwhile connection – the antidote to isolation and a cornerstone of many recovery programs – has changed in the face of social distancing.

 Before coronavirus, rooms and facilities in communities across the globe were filled with groups of people offering each other resources, tips, and stories of strength and hope.
 Now, those groups have been asked to stop meeting in-person, to prevent the spread of coronavirus.
 Fortunately, many recovery groups and facilities have quickly and successfully pivoted to the virtual landscape, while others have maintained or expanded the online or phone-based services they already provided.

 Recovery can and does happen, even during a pandemic.
 Balanced You is here to help you understand what online and phone-based resources are available to support you or your loved ones in beginning, returning to, or maintaining recovery.

 Insurance benefits for mental health and substance use disorders

 Behavioral health and substance use are covered benefits under all King County employee insurance plans.
 Call your insurance provider to ask for information on medically assisted and other professional treatments.
 If you have general questions about what’s covered by your King County medical plan, contact King County Benefits at KCBenefits@kingcounty.gov or 206-684-1556.

 - Kaiser Permanente members: For help with access to mental health services, call 1-888-287-2680 8 a.m. to 5 p.m.
 Monday through Friday.
 For help after hours, call the consulting nurse at 1-800-297-6877.